A new step forward in temperature‑controlled rail transport

-We have successfully completed a series of tests with the Powerwagon, our innovative solution for temperature-controlled rail transport.
-Since November 2025, we conducted ten extensive test runs, confirming that temperature‑controlled rail transport can be made more reliable, safer and more sustainable.
+We have successfully completed a series of tests with an innovative solution for temperature-controlled rail transport.
+Since November 2025, ten extensive test runs have confirmed that temperature-controlled rail transport can be made more reliable, safer and more sustainable.

-The initial results are very encouraging and underline the Powerwagon’s potential within our intermodal network.
-Based on these outcomes, we are preparing a phased rollout across selected international routes.
+The initial results are very encouraging and underline the solution’s potential within our intermodal network.
+Based on these outcomes, a phased rollout across selected international routes is being prepared.

 Key benefits for temperature-controlled transport